We suggest you look at the Visa General Guidance below before clicking on the specific visa information that applies to your situation.

-From 1 January 2021 several changes were made to the UK visa system.
-The most notable changes which affect those wishing to study in the UK are:
+From 1 January 2021 several notable changes were made to the UK visa system, including:

 - Changes to the rules governing European students